Skip to main content

 Texas Curb-Hit Insurance FAQs

-Yes — a curb strike that causes vehicle damage is technically a single-vehicle collision under Tex.
-Ins.
-Code §1952.052.
+Yes — a curb strike that causes vehicle damage is technically a single-vehicle collision under the standard Texas personal auto policy.
 Whether it lands on your insurance record depends on whether you file a claim.
 If you pay for repairs out of pocket and never notify the carrier, there is no record of the event.
 If you do file, most Texas carriers code it as an at-fault single-vehicle collision, which can trigger a surcharge at next renewal.

 I Want Insurance — Get a Texas Collision Quote